joemasilotti/railsdevs.com/README.md

 All code and documentation are copyright 2023 Joe Masilotti [under the MIT license](LICENSE).

-All other resources including, but not limited to, images, copy, and branding, are copyrighted 2022 Joe Masilotti and used by permission for this project only.
+All other resources including, but not limited to, images, copy, and branding, are copyright 2023 Joe Masilotti and used by permission for this project only.

 ## Open source support